 Data showed that compound treated samples had significantly higher mean % CC3 staining and mean p53 positive nuclei count per mm2 in viable tumour and a significantly lower mean c-Myc positive nuclei index in viable tumour compared to vehicle treated samples.

 Dr Aaron Cranston, Group Leader at MISSION Therapeutics, commented, “The ability to obtain truly quantitative IHC data from these types of studies has been invaluable in helping our biology teams evaluate potential biomarkers and validate PK-PD relationships for our drug discovery projects.”

-A copy of Dr Cranston’s presentation including examples of the IHC analysis performed by OracleBio (slides 29 – 31) can be viewed by clicking on the image above:
+A copy of Dr Cranston’s presentation including examples of the IHC analysis performed by OracleBio (slides 29 – 31) can be viewed by clicking on the image below:

 Explore OracleBio's Scientific Posters

 OracleBio's Advanced Image Analysis Services

 Sign up to our mailing list to stay informed about news, webinars, events and more